Colds in children

 - Handwashing is the most important way to reduce the spread of colds:

 - Wash your hands after coughing, sneezing or wiping your nose.

-- Wash your hands after being in contact with someone who has a respiratory infection.
+- Wash your hands after being in contact with someone who has a cold.

 - Wash your own hands and your child’s hands after wiping your child’s nose.

-- When water and soap are not available, use premoistened hand wipes or alcohol-based hand rinses.
-Keep hand rinses out of your child’s reach because they may be harmful if swallowed.
+- When water and soap are not available, use pre-moistened hand wipes or alcohol-based hand sanitizers.
+Keep wipes and hand sanitizers out of your child’s reach because they may be harmful if swallowed.